 Sallie Cleage was born into slavery about 1823 in Tennessee.
 Her mother’s name was Silver Baver.
 Sallie and Clinton Cleage had fourteen children together, most of them born during slavery.
 By 1900, only five were living.
 I have already written about three of them – Amanda Cleage, Nelson Cleage and Lydia Cleage.

 Clinton died about 1869.
 In 1870 Sallie lived in Athens TN with six of her children.
-None of them can read or write and only the oldest at home, Lydia attended school.
-She owned no property and her personal property was worth $250.
+None of them can read or write.
+Lydia, the oldest child still at home, attended school.
+Sallie owned no property and her personal property was worth $250.
 She was keeping house.
 Nobody in the household is listed as working outside of the home.

 Sallie’s daughter Sallie Cleage Waterhouse, lived down the street.
 All of the children in her household attended school.
-She and her husband were able to read.
-He and his oldest son worked as laborers.
+She and her husband Thomas were able to read.
+Thomas and his oldest son worked as laborers.

 On April 1, 1914, Sallie Cleage died of bronchial pneumonia.
 Her daughter Amanda Cleage was the informant.
-She was 93 years old.
+Sallie was 93 years old.